List of British films of 2022: Culturally British films

-The Batman and Doctor Strange in the Multiverse of Madness fulfill two of the criteria.
+She Said, Dalíland, The Batman and Doctor Strange in the Multiverse of Madness fulfill two of the criteria.

 Events

 British Academy Film Awards

 The 75th British Academy Film Awards was held on 13 March 2022.

 British winners

 Listed here are the British winners and nominees at two of the most prestigious film award ceremonies in the English-speaking world: the Academy Awards and the Golden Globe Awards, celebrating the best films of 2021 and early 2022.

 Academy Awards

 The 94th Academy Awards were held on March 27, 2022.